dtcenter/MET/met/docs/Users_Guide/README.rst

 See: `Code table for PREPBUFR report types used by Regional NAM GSI analyses <http://www.emc.ncep.noaa.gov/mmb/data_processing/prepbufr.doc/table_4.htm>`_

-e.g.
+For example:

-  Report Type 120 is for message type ADPUPA but is only RAWINSONDE Report Type 132 is for message type ADPUPA but is only FLIGHT-LEVEL RECON
+| Report Type 120 is for message type ADPUPA but is only RAWINSONDE
+| Report Type 132 is for message type ADPUPA but is only FLIGHT-LEVEL RECON
-    and PROFILE DROPSONDE
+| and PROFILE DROPSONDE
+|
 .. code-block:: none

   pb_report_type  = [];